OpenConceptConsulting/AccessibleBusinessHub/need.md

 Our reccomendations include...

 * Check the advice from your local provincial health authorities every 24-48 hours.
-* If you are a person with a disability, have conversations on having a backup plans if your main caregiver becomes sick or is pulled away.
+* If you are a person with a disability, have conversations on having a backup plan if your main caregiver becomes sick or is pulled away.
-* Have a back-up plan if your attendant does not come to work or is sick: Create a buddy system that can assist you in receiving the necessary groceries or necessary equipment if local public transportation systems temporarily close.
+* Have a back-up plan if your attendant does not come to work or is sick.
+* Create a buddy system that can assist you in receiving the necessary groceries or equipment if local public transportation systems temporarily close.
-* Keep 30 days of medical supplies (catheters and dressing supplies) and medication on hand.
+* Keep 30 days of medical supplies (catheters and dressing supplies) and medications on hand.
-    * Make sure your list of drugs is up-to-date.
+    * Make sure your list of prescription drugs is up-to-date.
 * Purchase additional batteries for your equipment.
-Make sure your primary and back up batteries are always charged.
+* Make sure your primary and back up batteries are always charged.
 * Make sure all of your medicines can sustain you for the next 90 days.
-For individuals with regular weekly needs, stay in contact with your pharmacy and physician.
+* For individuals with regular weekly needs, stay in contact with your pharmacy and physician.
 * Ensure attendants have not travelled to an affected area or outside of Canada in the last 14 days.
 * Ask attendants to wash their hands when they arrive and before they provide any assistance.
-* Put hand sanitizer or disinfecting wipes at the main entrance to your home with a garbage pail for any reduse.
+* Put hand sanitizer or disinfecting wipes at the main entrance to your home with a garbage pail for any refuse.
-* Be sure your attendants wash your hands after all assistance.
+* Be sure your attendants wash their hands after all assistance.
 * Be sure that you wash your hands after all assistance.
 * Prepare your Emergency Go Bag:
-    * Make sure all your financial and medical information is in the bag you have ready in case you need to be relocated to a medical facility or community centre.
+    * Make sure all your financial and medical information is in the bag.
+    * Pack everything you may require in case you need to be relocated to a medical facility or community centre.
     * List of the local phone numbers in case of emergency.
-Include key people to inform them of your change of circumstances.     * Set up your smart phone emergency texting group.
+Include key people to inform them of your change of circumstances.
+    * Set up your smart phone emergency texting group.

+For care givers and attendants...
 * Before visiting please call to inform the individual you are dropping by.
-Be ready to answer some questions about your recent engagement with other individuals to see the likelihood of passing on the disease.
+* Be ready to answer any questions about your recent engagement with other individuals to see the likelihood of passing on the disease.